Infantry in the Middle Ages: Effectiveness of the Swiss

 The Swiss won a series of spectacular victories throughout Europe, helping to bring down the feudal order over the time, including victories at Morgarten, Laupen, Sempach, and Grandson.
 In some engagements the Swiss phalanx included crossbowmen, giving the formation a missile stand-off capability.
 Such was their effectiveness, that between 1450 and 1550 every leading prince in Europe either hired Swiss pikemen or emulated their tactics and weapons (such as the German Landsknecht).
 Even the Swiss, however, were not invincible; they could be beaten when confronted with a foe with absolute superiority in numbers, weaponry and armour (as almost happened at Arbedo in 1422, and at St Jakob in 1444) and the advent of firearms and field fortifications made the Swiss frontal steamroller attack extremely risky (as shown by the battles of Cerignola and Bicocca).

-English longbowmen
+English and Welsh longbowmen

 The English longbowman brought new effectiveness to European battlefields, not hitherto known widely for native archery.
 Also unusual was the type of bow used.
 Whereas Asian forces typically relied on the powerful multi-piece, multi-layered composite bow, the English relied on the single-piece longbow which delivered a stinging warhead of respectable range and punch.